-You can choose to pay your monthly plan premium by direct debit from your bank account, credit card, or debit card through our online Payment Center.
+You can choose to pay your monthly Part D late enrollment penalty by direct debit from your bank account, credit card, or debit card through our online Payment Center.
 You can make a one-time payment or set up recurring payments.
 To use the Payment Center, visit mvphealthcare.com and LOG IN to access your online account.
 If you are a first-time user, you will need to REGISTER for an online account.
 Select Payment Center under Your Plan to set up your payment preference and pay your bill.
 The recurring payment option will automatically debit your bank account or charge your credit card on the first business day of each month.
-The amount due for your recurring payment is based on your premium owed as of the 29th of the month.
+The amount due for your recurring payment is based on your Part D late enrollment penalty owed as of the 29th of the month.
 If there is an issue with your account, such as insufficient funds, MVP will inform you in a letter and add a fee of \$20 per occurrence to your balance due.